Shreenithi-2526/Sensor-Station-/README.md

 Manufacturing the PCB

-•	Printing - We printed the board view design on a laminated plastic A4 sheet with the bottom and top layers mirrored to each other on the ends of the sheet.
+•	**Printing** - We printed the board view design on a laminated plastic A4 sheet with the bottom and top layers mirrored to each other on the ends of the sheet.
-•	Cutting - A board with copper plating is cut to the desired dimensions of the printout using a cutting machine for precision.
+•	**Cutting** - A board with copper plating is cut to the desired dimensions of the printout using a cutting machine for precision.
-•	PCB Masking - The printed laminated is placed on the board for UV exposure.
+•	**PCB Masking** - The printed laminated is placed on the board for UV exposure.
-•	Uv exposure - This board is placed under UV light for 2:30 minutes.
+•	**Uv exposure** - This board is placed under UV light for 2:30 minutes.
-•	Developing- The board is placed in a solution of sodium hydroxide
+•	**Developing**- The board is placed in a solution of sodium hydroxide
-•	Etching- The PCB is etched using iron chloride to get rid of the unprotected copper.
+•	**Etching**- The PCB is etched using iron chloride to get rid of the unprotected copper.
-•	Cleaning- The PCB is wiped with alcohol to remove unwanted residue.
+•	**Cleaning**- The PCB is wiped with alcohol to remove unwanted residue.
-•	Drilling - After checking the connections between the tracks, we drilled holes for the THT components & the VIAS.
+•	**Drilling** - After checking the connections between the tracks, we drilled holes for the THT components & the VIAS.
 It is used to connect the top & the bottom layer.
 The VIAS were punched down using a punching machine.
-•	Placing & Soldering - Lastly, after successfully drilling the holes, we moved to the final step of soldering & mounting.
+•	**Placing & Soldering** - Lastly, after successfully drilling the holes, we moved to the final step of soldering & mounting.
 We tried to put the SMD paste as precisely as possible to avoid spreading over other pads.
 We used the Pick and place machine to mount the SMD components of the PCB.
 The board with the components was put in the oven for 20 minutes to stick the parts firmly.
 Finally, we soldered the THT components after the previous task.
 After manufacturing the PCB, we realized that the connection from 10uF capacitor via voltage regulator to the power supply was incomplete.
 We tackled this problem by soldering a wire to complete the connection.

 The placement of the mini-USB port was such that the cable for recharging the battery could not fit in the port.
 So, we cut the board such that the cable fits inside the port.